0

 Anticipation — before opening

-Receiving a Lucky Hand booster in your mailbox means holding something that has been hand-selected.
-It's not a booster bought at the supermarket between shampoo bottles.
-It's an object packaged with intention — and you feel it even before opening it.
+Receiving a The Lucky Hand booster in your mailbox means holding something that has been hand-selected.
+It's not a booster bought in a supermarket between two shampoo batches.
+It's an item packaged with intention — and you can feel it even before opening it.

 02